-Where some may see financial distress or even bankruptcy, others may see opportunities.
-The international markets being rather inactive and the morose global financial situation caused by the general geopolitical circumstances may weaken certain businesses.
+Where some see financial distress or even bankruptcy, other may see opportunities.
+The relative inactivity of international markets and the morose financial global situation caused by the general geopolitical context may fragilise certain businesses.

-Such situations may attract investors who are waiting for the best moment to acquire a company, especially one in distress, in order either to acquire additional competence at a lower price, extending their original market, or simply to kill the competition (subject to clearance).
+However, such circumstances could attract investors who are waiting for the best moment to acquire a company, especially one in distress, in order to either acquire additional competence at a lower price, extending their original market, or simply to kill the competition (subject to clearance).

-Those acquisitions can be done by means of enforcement, where such investors acquire the debt for a lower price and enforce it, usually to appropriate the underlying assets.
-Although this is a common trend, there has been an increase in enforcements, especially on Luxembourg share pledges granted over the shares of Luxembourg holding companies.
-As there is a single point of enforcement and the means of enforcement are efficient and cannot be stopped (they can only be challenged afterwards), Luxembourg remains the go-to jurisdiction.
-Although some banks or noteholders may be ready to enforce, borrowers may still push for a more consensual solution, even if it comes with a high price, in order to preserve their credibility or their reputation.
+Such acquisitions can be done by means of enforcement, where investors acquire the debt for a lower price and usually enforce it to appropriate the underlying assets.
+Indeed, there has been an increase in enforcements, especially on Luxembourg share pledges granted over the shares of Luxembourg holding companies.
+As there is a single point of enforcement, and because the means of enforcement are efficient and cannot be stopped (only challenged afterwards), Luxembourg remains the go-to-jurisdiction for lenders (both credit institutions and debt funds) in case of new financing or restructuring.

+Although some banks and noteholders might be ready to enforce, borrowers may still push for a more consensual path, even if this comes with a high price, in order to preserve their credibility and reputation.